 Imagine how frustrated you would feel if you didn’t have the skills to express yourself or be independent.
 That’s how a toddler feels just before the start of a temper tantrum.
 Temper tantrums are common in young children between the ages of 1 and 3 years.
 Parents often refer to the “terrible 2’s.”
 However, the tantrum stage can stretch to age 4.
 Being hungry and tired also can trigger a temper tantrum.
 This can include crying, stomping, screaming, hitting, kicking, or any combination of these.
 Both boys and girls have temper tantrums.

 Path to improved well being

 When your child is in the middle of a temper tantrum, it’s hard to gain the upper hand.
 When the tantrum occurs in public, it’s even harder.
 The key is avoiding a temper tantrum before it begins.
-The good news is that there are a number of tips to prevent a tantrum.
-Tips that appear to work best include:
+The good news is that there are a many tips for preventing a tantrum:

 - Plan ahead: Tell your child in advance if you’re planning to go to the store, a doctor’s appointment, or change their regular routine.
 They may not enjoy the change, but it will help prepare them for what’s to come.

 - Communicate your expectations: Tell them how you expect them to behave when you get to your destination.
 If you’re going to the store, for example, explain (in their terms) what you plan to buy and that you’ll then leave to go home or to the next stop.
 If it helps, invite them to bring a toy from home to play with on the trip to and from the store.

 - Praise your child for good behavior: Parents sometimes have a habit of telling their children what they do wrong.
 Turn it around and praise them every time they do the right thing without you asking.
 For example, if your child doesn’t touch things in the store, tell them, “I noticed you kept your hands to yourself in the store.
 Good job!”